-Now we will insert a few records from the original Customer table to the temporary Credit table.
+We will insert a few records from the original Customer table into the temporary Credit table.
 The SQL statement goes like this:

-Example #2 – To create a temporary table on the basis of a query example
+Example #2 – To create a temporary table based on a query example

 We will here produce a temporary table that holds data of the top 3 customers by income.
 But firstly, let us create another table Payment with the following MySQL statement: